No complaints related to safety and sudden production disruptions caused by accidents.

 Zero Tier 1 Process Safety Events (PSE).

-Total Recordable Injury Rate (TRIR) of employees and contractors is below 0.45 cases per 1 million man-hours.
+Total Recordable Injury Rate (TRIR) of employees and contractors is less than 0.45 cases per 1 million man-hours.

 Challenges and Opportunities

-GC creates the safety structures and procedures ensuring the personal safety, the process safety as well as safety risk assessment for employees and subcontractors by having the expertise in Quality, Safety, Health, Environment, and Business Continuity (QSHEB) to evaluate the outcome periodically.
-GC has developed a safety management infrastructure and guideline that coincides with GC Management System (GCMS), Process Safety Management (PSM) and ISO 45001.
+GC has established the Quality, Security, Safety, Occupational Health, Environment, and Business Continuity (QSHEB) Policy, and developed a safety management infrastructure and guideline that coincides with GC Management System (GCMS), Process Safety Management (PSM), Contractor Safety Management (CSM) and ISO 45001.
 GC also strengthens employee safety awareness both within and outside the organization, including GC’s partners.
-Furthermore, GC has formulated a Business Continuity Management (BCM) plan to address emergency situations that could potentially affect safety and business in an effort to upgrade safety operations and achieve the ultimate goal of becoming a Zero Accident Organization.
+Furthermore, GC has formulated a Business Continuity Management (BCM) plan to address emergency situations that could potentially affect safety and business in an effort to upgrade safety operations and achieve the ultimate goal of becoming a Zero Incident, Zero Complaint, Zero Unplanned Shutdown (Zero ICU) organization.

 Proactive Safety Management